A Guide to Water Conservation - Saving Water and the Earth

-- Make sure not run the faucet while you clean vegetables.
+- Make sure not to run the faucet while you clean vegetables.
 Wash them in a filled sink or container.
 This saves 150 to 250 gallons every month.

 - Keep a container or bottle of drinking water in the fridge.
-This beats the inefficient tendency for running tap water to cool it for drinking.
+This beats the inefficient tendency of running tap water to cool it for drinking.
 This saves 200 to 300 gallons every month.

 In the Bathroom